QUANTUM TECHNOLOGY - 2024/5

 Module Overview

-This module comprises two independent halves, on making qubit, and quantum communications.
+This module comprises two independent halves, on quantum simulations (Q Sim), and quantum biology (Q Bio).

 Module provider